deepanshubajaj/BookKeeper-iOSApp/README.md

 <h1 align="center">Book Keeper - iOS App</h1>

-**Book Keeper** is a sleek iOS app in Swift UI designed to help you discover and manage a wide variety of public domain books.
+**Book Keeper** is a sleek iOS app in SwiftUI designed to help you discover and manage a wide variety of public domain books.
 The app fetches book data from the [Gutendex API](https://gutendex.com/), allowing you to browse, view detailed information, and even download or open books directly on your device.
 It's a great way to explore the world of free, public domain literature.

 ## Features